delattre1/go-github-actions-v2/README.md

 $ gh workflow view golang-pipeline
 ```

-# Example of result with access to github webpage
+# Sample result
-> This was done in my [personal repository](https://github.com/delattre1/go-github-actions-v2)
+> This was done in my [personal repository](https://github.com/delattre1/go-github-actions-v2) so I could have access to the repo webpage

 - After a PR we can verify that the github actions runned with success
 ![sh1-status]